nickcafferry/Machine-Learning-in-Molecular-Sciences/README.md

      Here n is the number of training points you wish to extract from the full dataset.

    _4_.
 Edit the 2nd, 3rd, 4th, and 5th lines in the file "INPUT.txt" if you want to change the calculation type, number of conjugate gradient steps, checkpointing frequency of
          weights, and number of conjugate gradient line-minmization steps.
-As to the calculation type, '1' indicates caculating neural network parameters starting from scratch, and '-1' calculating neural network parameters starting from an old set contained in file "weight.txt", and '0' means validation calculation of the
+As to the calculation type, '1' indicates caculating neural network parameters starting from scratch, and '-1' calculating neural network parameters starting from an old set contained in file "weight.txt", and '0' means validation calculation of the neural network.

 ### Deployment